NCCloud/metadata-reflector/README.md

 ## 🛳️ Deployment

-The easiest way to deploy Metadata Reflector is using a Helm chart.
+The easiest way to deploy Metadata Reflector is using the Helm chart.

 ```
 helm repo add nccloud https://nccloud.github.io/charts